nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Overview of PKM.md

 + 1890
 + Sherlock Holmes' Mind Palace
-+ Sir Arthur Conan Doyle comes up with a character who is an expert in managing knowledge.
++ Sir Arthur Conan Doyle comes up with a character who is an expert in managing knowledge using **mind palace**.
 A way to swim better in the pool of information

 + 1846
 + The Temple of Time